zliu250/Projects/Big Data Analytics on FIFA/README.md

 > **Note**: Some features currently contain bad or null values, preventing the application of certain constraints.

+## Dataset Versions

+### Base Version
+Excludes 'overall', 'wage_eur', and 'value_eur' for a more challenging model training scenario.

+### Version 2 (Original Version)
+Includes all features, providing a comprehensive dataset for analysis.

+### Version 3 (Cloud Version)
+Tailored for cloud-based analytics with specific preprocessing adaptations.

+## Data Pipeline
+A new script automates the preprocessing of the raw dataset, making it ready for model use.
+This pipeline includes data cleaning, feature selection, scaling, imputation, and more.

 ## Data Engineering

 ### Unused Features